- A

 What is the correct answer to this question?

 The correct answer is: Place the web server in the DMZ and the database server on the internal network.
-Configure the firewall to allow inbound traffic from the web server to the database server on the required port only. — The preferred architecture for a public-facing web application with a backend database is to place the web server in a DMZ (or screened subnet) and the database server on the internal network with a firewall rule that permits only the web server's IP address to communicate with the database over the required port (e.g., 3306 for MySQL).
-This ensures that external users can only access the web server, and the database is not directly reachable from the internet.
-All other options introduce unnecessary exposure or complexity.
+Configure the firewall to allow inbound traffic from the web server to the database server on the required port only. — Option B is correct because it implements a tiered network architecture where the web server resides in the DMZ (a semi-trusted zone) and the database server is placed on the internal network, isolated from direct internet access.
+The firewall is configured with a stateful rule that permits only the web server's IP and the specific database port (e.g., TCP 3306 for MySQL or 1433 for MSSQL), preventing any direct inbound connections from the internet to the database.
+This minimizes the attack surface by ensuring that even if the web server is compromised, the database is not directly reachable from external hosts.

 What should I do if I get this SY0-701 question wrong?